astronomer/docs/astro/astro-architecture.md

 ## Access control architecture

-Astro implements role-based access control (RBAC) for Airflow environments.
+Astro uses role-based access control (RBAC) to define which users are permitted to take certain actions or access certain resources.
+For example, you can assign a user or automation tool permission to deploy DAGs, but not to delete a Deployment.
+Roles in Astro are defined at the Workspace and Organization levels.

 Each Astro user has a Workspace role in every Workspace they belong to, plus a single Organization role.
 Users can also belong to [Teams](manage-teams.md), which apply the same role across a group of users.
-You can create API tokens with specific roles to automate most actions on Astro, such as deploying code or managing users.
+To automate managing user roles or deploying code, you can create API tokens with specific roles to automate most actions on Astro.

-Use the following diagram as a reference for how all of these components interact with each other in Astro.
+Use the following diagram as a reference for how these components interact with each other in Astro.

 ![A diagram showing how all Astro RBAC components fit together](/img/docs/rbac-overview.png)